 An agenda is key when it comes to preparing for a meeting.
 Having an agenda makes it easier to communicate expectations to participants, run a structured meeting, and drive results forward.

 Defining an agenda for a template makes it easier to have a well-defined structure for certain meeting types.
-You can define generic ones (we provide some out-of-the-box defaults) and can further refine them for particular meetings.
+You can define generic ones and can further refine them for particular meetings.

 Available Meeting Templates

-Internal Meetings: Board Meeting, Brainstorming Session, Daily Standup, Daily Standup, KT Session, 1:1 Meeting, Weekly Team Meeting, and Retrospective Meeting
+Internal Meetings: Board Meeting, Brainstorming Session, Daily Standup, 1:1 Meeting, Weekly Team Meeting, Retrospective Meeting, KT Session, and more

 Startups: Investor Pitch